 1453 CE.
 The Eastern Roman Empire (aka the Byzantine Empire) falls.

 1492 CE.
-The last Muslims in Spain are defeated; the Spanish monarchs create the Spanish Inquisition, designed to persecute, kill, and drive out any remaining Muslims and Jews.
+The last Muslims in Spain are defeated; the Christians create the Spanish Inquisition, designed to persecute, kill, and drive out any remaining Muslims and Jews.

 1516 CE.
 Erasmus, a Catholic priest, Renaissance humanist and classical scholar, publishes the Greek New Testament.
 By promoting knowledge of the original text of the Bible, he raises questions that become pivotal during the Reformation.
-He uses the only Greek texts available to him, mostly relatively late copies of the Byzantine school, which are relatively full of errors and changes; Erasmus also made minor changes where he saw fit.
+He uses the only Greek texts available to him, mostly late copies of the Byzantine tradition, which are full of errors and changes; Erasmus also made minor changes where he saw fit.
 Since none of his copies were complete, he filled in with pieces from the Vulgate translation translated back into Greek.
-His version (the “textus receptus”), becomes the standard for all New Testament translations (including Luther’s Bible and the King James Version) until the Nestle-Aland version is made.
+His version (the “textus receptus”), becomes the standard for all New Testament translations until the Nestle-Aland version is made.

 1521 CE.
 Diet of Worms.
 Martin Luther refuses to recant; the Protestant Reformation begins.
 As the Renaissance humanists have done with education and literature, the Reformers go back to the original sources, believing them to be more accurate.
-The Reformers believe that Scripture, and not tradition, should be most the most important arbiter of theology and church practice.
-This moves Biblical interpretation to the center of all religious debate.
+The Reformers believe that Scripture (not tradition) is the most important arbiter of theology and church practice.
+Biblical interpretation becomes the center of all religious debate.

 1521-1534 CE.
-Martin Luther translates the Bible into German, publishing it in pieces as he goes.
-Believing that the Hebrew version of the Old Testament to be more accurate than the Septuagint (the Greek version), Luther is the first scholar since St. Jerome to use the Hebrew.
-Unlike St. Jerome, Luther discards those books and parts of books which are found only in the Septuagint and not in the Hebrew.
+Martin Luther translates the Bible into German.
+Believing that the Hebrew version of the Old Testament to be more accurate than the Septuagint (the Greek version), Luther is the first Western scholar since St. Jerome to use the Hebrew.
+Luther discards those books and parts of books which are found only in the Septuagint and not in the Hebrew.
 After this, Luther continues to write a wide variety of theological works and Biblical commentaries, while teaching the Bible at Wittenberg University.
-His theological works and transcriptions of his lectures are widely circulated, and will remain influential for centuries, just as the translation itself will be.
-Luther is widely famous for insisting that the simplest and most logical interpretation (the “plain meaning of the text”) should be the first choice for interpretation, although he also freely uses allegorical explanations in addition to the plain meaning or in cases where he is unsure of the plain meaning.
+His writings are widely circulated, and will remain influential for centuries, just as the translation itself will be.
+Luther famously insisted that the simplest and most logical interpretation (the “plain meaning of the text”) should be the first choice for interpretation, although he also used allegorical explanations in addition or in cases where he is unsure of the plain meaning.

 1526 CE.
-William Tyndale publishes a translation of the Bible from Hebrew and Greek.
-He is burned at the stake in 1536; his translation will be part of the basis for the King James Version.
+William Tyndale publishes an English Bible translated from Hebrew and Greek.
+He is burned at the stake in 1536.

 1529 CE.
-Siege of Vienna.
-First attempt by the Ottoman Empire (Muslims from Turkey) to conquer Vienna.
+First attempt by the Ottoman Empire (Muslims from Turkey) to conquer Austria.

 1534 CE.
-Henry VIII of England, annoyed that the Pope will not grant him a divorce, separates the Church of England from the Roman Catholic Church, giving power to English Reformers.
+Henry VIII of England, annoyed that the Pope will not grant him a divorce, separates the Church of England from the Roman Catholic Church.

 1539 CE.
 The first AUTHORIZED (approved by the King and Anglican Church) English Bible.